scaffold-eth/se-2-challenges/README.md

 - [ ] Ensure each minted NFT is unique and customizable
 - [ ] Create UI for minting and interaction with your smart contracts

+### ⚔️ Side Quests:

+- [ ] Leave the minting funds in the contract, so the minter does not pay extra gas to send the funds to the recipient address.
+Create a `Withdraw()` function to allow the owner to withdraw the funds.
+- [ ] Explore other pricing models for minting NFTs, such as dutch auctions (with or without settlement)
+- [ ] Set different phases for minting, such as a discount for early adopters (allowlisted).
+Manage the allowlist and the functions to switch between phases.

 ---

 ## Checkpoint 0: 📦 Environment 📚